jehptes/Serverless_dataLake_IaC/README.md

 ## Description

-This is a continues project to build a Serverless Data Lake Analytics with Amazon Athena.
+This is a continues to project to build a Serverless Data Lake Analytics with Amazon Athena using Infrastructure-as-Code tool Terraform.